 Rack mount dimmer vs. standalone: which is best for touring?

-Explore the key differences between rack mount and standalone dimmers to make informed decisions for your touring lighting needs.
+- 1. What are the primary differences between rack mount dimmers and standalone dimmers for touring?

 1. What are the primary differences between rack mount dimmers and standalone dimmers for touring?